rcrowther/quickviews/README_theming.rst

         ...

         def get_context_data(self, **kwargs):
             # Run the super first.
-It adds 'view', 'form' and other context attributes
+It adds 'view', 'form' and other
+            # context attributes
             ctx = super().get_context_data(**kwargs)
             # 'actions' is rendered into the action bar.
             ctx['actions'].append(
-                  # inline templates makes links and submit HTML.
+                  # inline_templates makes links and submit HTML.
-                  # The URL parameter is from view code, but you could hardcode,
+                  # The URL parameter is from a method built in to the view,
-                  # use a reverse() etc.
+                  # but you could hardcode, use a reverse() etc.
                   inline_templates.link(
                   "No, take me back",
                   ctx['view'].get_admin_base_url(),